 Prior to the pandemic, women were already spending big on travel.
 According to some estimates, the expected spend on travel for women in 2020 was US$125 billion.
 Women have a staggering US$31.8 trillion in worldwide spending power and now that we are moving into a new stage of the pandemic, current trends indicate that a large amount of it will be spent on travel-related activities over the coming year.

-According to a November joint report by the World Travel & Tourism Council and travel website Trip.com (pg 22), some 70% of leisure travellers in major countries — such as the U.S., the U.K., Canada, Japan and Spain — plan to spend more on travel in 2022 than they have in the past five years.
+According to a November joint report by the World Travel & Tourism Council and travel website Trip.com (pg 22), some 70% of leisure travellers in major countries — such as the U.S., the U.K., Canada, Japan and Spain — planned to spend more on travel in 2022 than they have in the past five years.

 What’s influencing women’s spending on travel?